Portrait photo of Eva-Lotta Päiviö Sjaunja

 Presentation

-Eva-Lotta completed her PhD in 2008 with a dissertation on how biological and historical values in the agrarian landscape have been managed in relation to Swedish agricultural policy.
-Since then, her research has focused on the governance and organization of local resource use and provisioning, and how this interacts with rules, norms, and decision-making at other societal levels.
-In recent years, she has studied historical Sami land use and Sami institutions.
-She also has many years of experience working in public administration, with a focus on issues related to organizational governance and quality development.
+Eva-Lotta completed her PhD in 2008 with a dissertation on how biological and historical values in the agrarian landscape have been managed in relation to the Swedish agricultural policy of the late 20th century.
+Since then, her research has focused on the governance and organization of local economy, and how it interacts with rules, norms, and decision-making at other societal levels.
+In recent years, she has studied how social, economic and ecological dynamics relate to historical changes in Indigenous land use, especially for the Sami of northern Fennoscandia.
+She also has many years of experience working in public administration, particularly in organizational governance and quality development.

 Research

-Since January 2025, she has been part of the five-year ERC-funded project TransRein at SLU, which investigates the transition from hunting and small-scale reindeer herding to pastoralism with large herds—one of the most transformative subsistence shifts in human history.
-The project emphasizes the role of local actors and everyday strategies, rather than solely external drivers, and draws on sources such as court records, tax registers, clerical reports, and travel accounts.
+From January 2025, she has been part of the five-year ERC-funded project TransRein at SLU, which investigates the transition from hunting and small-scale reindeer herding to pastoralism with large reindeer herds in the Early Modern period.
+It represents one of the great transformative shifts in human history, from foraging to pastoralism.
+The project emphasizes the role of Indigenous actors and their everyday strategies, rather than solely external drivers, and draws on sources such as court records, tax registers, clerical reports, and travel accounts.

 Research projects